 Harvey Houses continued to be built and operated into the 1960s.
 The hotel and restaurant chain operated under the leadership of his sons and grandsons until 1965.
 In 1968, the Hawaii-based Amfac Corporation bought the Harvey Company, applying its high standards to Amfac’s list of hotel and resort properties worldwide.
 When the Harvey Company was sold, it was the sixth largest food retailer in the United States.
 Amfac was renamed Xanterra Parks & Resorts in 2002.
 Xanterra purchased the Grand Canyon Railway and its properties in 2006.

 Though most of the original Harvey Houses and hotels are gone, a few survive.
 Most notable are the El Tovar Hotel, built in 1905, and the Bright Angel Lodge, built in 1935, on the South Rim of the Grand Canyon.
 The Fray Marcos Hotel in Williams, Arizona, built as a Harvey House in 1908, now houses a gift shop, offices, and the train depot for the Grand Canyon Railway and Hotel.
 The new hotel nearby reflects the style of the original.
-These hotels and the Grand Canyon Railway and Hotel are operated by Xanterra.
+Xanterra operates these hotels and the Grand Canyon Railway and Hotel.

-Fred Harvey is credited with not only being the first restaurant chain in the United States but also with successfully bringing new higher standards of civility and dining to a region widely regarded in the era as “the Wild West.”
+Fred Harvey is credited with being the first restaurant chain in the United States and successfully bringing new higher standards of civility and dining to a region widely regarded in the era as “the Wild West.”
 His company also became a leader in promoting tourism in the American Southwest in the late 19th century.
 Fred Harvey was also a postcard publisher, touted as “the best way to promote your Hotel or Restaurant.”
 Most postcards were published in cooperation with the Detroit Publishing Company.

-There is a Fred Harvey Museum located in the former Harvey residence in Leavenworth, Kansas.
+A Fred Harvey Museum is located in the former Harvey residence in Leavenworth, Kansas.